 ComicRack also comes with a widget and live wallpaper.
 Add and set them depending on your device and Android version.

 7) Synchronizing with ComicRack for Windows

 The cool thing of ComicRack for Android is that you can synchronize smart lists automatically with ComicRack for Windows.
 Synchronizing has the following advantages to manually copying the files:

 - You have direct access to your synchronized smart/reading lists

-- The eComics are automatically converted and optimized so ComicRack for Android can display them fast and reliable
+- The comics are automatically converted and optimized so ComicRack for Android can display them fast and reliable

-- Reading stats and positions, bookmars and ratings are synchronized back to ComicRack for Windows
+- Reading stats and positions, bookmarks and ratings are synchronized back to ComicRack for Windows

-- You can read all your eComics on your handheld as PDFs, CB7, CBR, DJVU, CBT and WebComics get automatically converted and optimizied
+- You can read all your eComics on your handheld as PDFs, CB7, CBR, DJVU, CBT and WebComics get automatically converted and optimized

 - Connect your Android device to your PC with the USB cable.
 Pre Honeycomb devices (phones) have to be mounted as disks (or MTP mode if available).
 Tablets automatically mount in MTP mode.
 Note that you must have run ComicRack on the device at least once.

 - In ComicRack for Windows open the "Devices Dialog" and press the "Pair with Device" button.
 ComicRack will now search for valid devices.
 After your device has been found you can pair ComicRack with it.
 You can pair multiple devices with ComicRack.